Karaage-Cluster/karaage/docs/programmer/architecture.rst

 Karaage Applications plugin
 ---------------------------
-.. py:module:: kgapplications.models
+.. py:module:: karaage.plugins.kgapplications.models

 Karaage Applications is a plugin that defines additional functionality used for applications.
-It defines the following db models in the :py:mod:`kgapplications.models` module.
+It defines the following db models in the :py:mod:`karaage.plugins.kgapplications.models` module.

 .. py:class:: Application